Frequently Asked Questions

 About the ALT-2040 Fund

-The ALT-2040 Fund is a strategic initiative managed through the Learning Services portfolio of the Provost’s Office, in partnership with the Deans Council and UBC Okanagan’s centrally positioned units that provide support for teaching and learning (e.g., Centre for Teaching and Learning, Okanagan Planning and Institutional Research, UBC Okanagan Library, IT, Media & Classroom Services).
-Questions related to the ALT-2040 Fund may be directed to Michelle Lamberson, Director, Flexible Learning Special Projects, UBC Okanagan and/or altfund.ok@ubc.ca.
+The ALT-2040 Fund is a strategic initiative managed through the Academic Operations and Services portfolio of the Provost’s Office in partnership with UBC Okanagan’s centrally positioned units that provide support for teaching and learning.
+Questions related to the ALT-2040 Fund may be directed to Kirsten Bennett, Senior Manager, Strategic Projects and/or altfund.ok@ubc.ca.

 A: Open educational resources are “teaching, learning, and research resources that permit free use and repurposing because they are under an open-copyright licence or because they reside in the public domain and are not copyrighted” (BCcampus Self Publishing Guide).
 Examples of OER include open textbooks, lesson plans, quizzes and test banks, videos, animations, simulations, class handouts, interactive activities, tools (apps, for instance), PowerPoint presentations and more.